Hintonburg

 Hintonburg is a neighbourhood in Kitchissippi Ward in Ottawa, Ontario, Canada, located west of the Downtown core.
 It is a historically working-class, predominantly residential neighbourhood, with a commercial strip located along Wellington Street West.
-It is home to the Parkdale Farmer's Market, located along Parkdale Avenue, just north of Wellington.
+It is home to the Parkdale Public Market, located along Parkdale Avenue, just north of Wellington.
+It is considered to be one of Ottawa's most "hipster" neighbourhoods.

-Its eastern border is the O-Train Trillium Line, just west of Preston Street, with Centretown West / Somerset Heights neighbourhood to the east.
-To the north it is bounded by the transitway (originally the Canadian Pacific Railway main line), along Scott Street, with Mechanicsville beyond.
-To the south it is bounded by the Queensway (originally the Canadian National Railway main line) (417 Highway) and to the west by Holland Avenue.
+Its eastern border is O-Train Line 2, just west of Preston Street, with Centretown West / Somerset Heights neighbourhood to the east.
+To the north it is bounded by O-Train Line 1 (originally the Canadian Pacific Railway main line), along Scott Street, with Mechanicsville beyond.
+To the south it is bounded by the Queensway (aka the 417 Highway, originally the Canadian National Railway main line) and to the west by Holland Avenue.
 Using the community association's borders, the population of the neighbourhood is 7844 (2016 Census).

 Character

 Hintonburg is very mixed in its character.
 The land use is mixed, and this is due to its predating land zoning rules.
 The area has a mix of heritage buildings and recent additions.

 In its April 2007 issue, enRoute magazine named Hintonburg one of the top ten emerging neighbourhoods in Canada.
 The same month, Ottawa Magazine said Hintonburg is "hot" and credits the QUAD arts district as the reason residents think we're "cool".
 Then in June 2007, the Financial Times noted that the 'Burg is "thriving again".